Farid-NL/dotfiles/README.md

 ## TODOS

+- [x] Store SSH Keys in Bitwarden and retrieve then with templates
+- [ ] Create init script for setting up Bitwarden
-- [ ] Create init script for setting up Bitwarden, SSH and GPG Keys
+- [ ] Create init script for setting up Ansible
 - [ ] Create ansible playbook for software installation
+- [ ] Add Firefox installation (.tar.bz2) to `software.sh`
+    - [ ] Detect installation through snap and remove it
+- [ ] Add Firefox installation (.tar.bz2) to ansible playbook
+    - [ ] Detect installation through snap and remove it

 ## How to use